Eschatologue/CM_wiki/docs/lore/pantheon/spire-perseverance.md

   boost: 0.25
 ---

+# Spire of Perseverance

-> *“Here lies the foundation of the Earth and the Sky, the torch enlighten our souls against the Darkness.
-Hear the songs and cries of our ancestors, let our blood and their toils forge our future!”*  —a wood elf engineer, laying the foundations of “Irminsul” generator.
+###### *“Here lies the foundation of the Earth and the Sky, the torch enlighten our souls against the Darkness.
+Hear the songs and cries of our ancestors, let our blood and their toils forge our future!* <br><p align="right"> - Wood Elf Engineer </p>

 ## Profile

-Etemenanki, known as the Spire of Perseverance, embodies qualities of resilience, hope, and sheer will.
+**Etemenanki**, known as the Spire of Perseverance, embodies qualities of resilience, hope, and sheer will.
 Followers of Etemenanki adhere to these virtues often with amazing zealotry.
 This Spire is formed from a combination of many souls and deceased deities, making it one of the most powerful spires known today.
 As long as there is hope in this [redacted] continent, Etemenanki will endure in perpetuity.

 Unlike the primordial gods of old so-called “Ares”, this Spire does not inspire the dumb foolishness of victory in war, but the wisdom and determination to see it through.

-**Other Titles:**
+#### Other Titles:

 - Herald of Hope
 - The Steelheart